ParadoxicalSerenity/TypeTasker/README.md

 ## Why another Task Runner?

 I started working on TypeTasker simply because I simply don't like any other existing options that I've come across for one reason or another.
+It's not perfect but it works great for what I need.

 ## Is the API stable?